auth0/docs/articles/best-practices/connection-settings.md

 ## Use RSA-SHA256 for SAML connections

-Configure any SAML connections to sign requests and use RSA-SHA256 as the signature algorithm.
+Configure any <dfn data-key="security-assertion-markup-language">SAML</dfn> connections to sign requests and use RSA-SHA256 as the signature algorithm.
 This ensures the remote SAML Identity Provider can validate whether the authentication requests came from a legitimate application or not.